Superman (2025 film): Development

-Writer and director James Gunn, pictured during filming in June 2024, began work on a new Superman film in August 2022.

 In April 2022, Discovery, Inc. and WarnerMedia merged to become Warner Bros.
 Discovery (WBD), led by president and CEO David Zaslav.
 The new company was expected to restructure DC Entertainment and Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.
 Zaslav and WBD felt DC lacked a "coherent creative and brand strategy" and were underusing Superman.
 Over the years, Gunn considered how he would approach Superman if he were ever given another opportunity, and around late August 2022 he was hired to work on a Superman film that was not a sequel to Man of Steel and would be standalone from the DCEU.
-Zaslav spent time with Gunn while he was writing the script.
+Zaslav met with Gunn while he was writing the script.

 Cavill made a cameo appearance in the post-credits scene of the DCEU film Black Adam, released in October 2022, and Warner Bros. was reportedly pursuing a Cavill-led Man of Steel sequel once again.
 Roven was producing and the studio was searching for writers.
 They wanted McQuarrie to direct, but he was unlikely to be available due to his commitments to the Mission: Impossible franchise.
 Coates's film was still in development.
 Cavill's role in Black Adam was approved by Warner Bros. film chiefs Michael De Luca and Pamela Abdy when they were approached directly by Black Adam star Dwayne Johnson, who began promoting the idea of co-starring with Cavill in a Black Adam vs. Superman film.
 Cavill signed a one-off deal for Black Adam and only received a verbal agreement that he would continue playing the character in the DCEU.
-Cavill publicly announced that he would return as Superman for future projects, and said his Black Adam cameo was a "very small taste" of future plans.
-He said Superman would be "enormously joyful" moving forward.
+Cavill publicly announced that he would return as Superman for future projects, and said his Black Adam cameo teased their plans for the character.
+He added that Superman would be "enormously joyful" moving forward.
 Steven Knight wrote a script treatment for the sequel around that time, which reportedly included Brainiac as the antagonist, but Warner Bros. executives were not thrilled with his take.
 Michael Bay was eyed to potentially direct the film.